Letter-post (U.S.A. and International)

 To obtain information on pricing:

-Table 2 lists the acceptable proofs of payment for Letter-post items.
+Acceptable proofs of payment and methods of payment for Letter-post items.
 Some restrictions or conditions may apply.

 Customers using the EST cannot pay by postage stamp.